 - Cultural Competencies and Awareness

-Completing an AC does not mean an individual is certified; the individual has to apply for certification by mail or online.
+Completing an Approved Course does not mean an individual is certified; the individual has to apply for certification by mail or online.

 The table below shows all of the currently approved NC Certified Peer Support courses and their developers.
 To learn more about each, click on the course title.